replicatedhq/help-center/content/docs/vendor-rbac/resource-names.md

 ### platform/app/[:appId]/license/[:licenseId]/read

 Grants the holder permission to view the license specified by ID.
-If this is denied, the licenses will not show up in search, CSV export or on the Vnedor Portal.
+If this is denied, the licenses will not show up in search, CSV export or on the Vendor Portal.

 ### platform/app/[:appId]/license/[:licenseId]/update